ECRomaneli/woole/README.md

 Note that if the server has configured the TLS, the tunnel URL **MUST** be explicitly `HTTPS`.
 The `HTTP` tunnel is only available on servers where the TLS is not used.

-### Name
+### Client ID

-The `-name` is optional, but note that when creating the URL, the provided name will be prioritized.
-The `name` will be used for the first attached tunnel and the subsequents will be appended with a 5 digits hash.
-The name will become available again once the tunnel dettach.
+The `-client` is optional, but note that when creating the URL, the provided client ID will be prioritized.
+The ID will be used for the first attached tunnel and the subsequents will be appended with a 5 digits hash.
+The ID will become available again once the tunnel dettach.

 If no name is provided, an 8 digits hash will be returned instead.

 #### Example

-On the server called https://woole.me, if the name `test` is used the server will return:
+On the server called https://woole.me using the ID `test`, the server will return:
 - https://test.woole.me, if the name test is not in use right now OR
 - https://test-3ld8f.woole.me, with a 5 digits hash.